Director of the Department of Tactical Momentum

 46 — The Kinetic Revelation

-Movement reveals what logic hid.
+Movement reveals what logic concealed.
+Action becomes the instrument of understanding.

 47 — The Rage-Into-Clarity Transformation